bitcoin-core/btcdeb/README.md

 This is a set of tools used to debug or construct scripts for use in Bitcoin.

+btcdeb depends on the following libraries:

+* boost

 ## Installation

 On linux or mac, grab the source code and do: